Fichtelberg, Bavaria: Neighbouring parish

 The only parish that borders immediately on Fichtelberg is Mehlmeisel.

 Etymology

-The origin of the name Fichtelberg, as well as the Fichtelgebirge, is probably to be found in mining lore and not, as long suspected, its dense, spruce forests.
+The origin of the name Fichtelberg, as well as the Fichtel Mountains is probably to be found in mining lore and not, as long suspected, its dense, spruce forests.
 At the time the name originated, pollen analysis shows that in the North Bavarian region mixed forests of beech, fir and spruce existed.
 It was only due to the mining and smelting industry, that hardwood species were decimated and faster-growing spruce was planted to supply wood for the mines.
 At first, only a mountain called Vythenberg where the St. Vitus mine was located, was mentioned in a charter of 1317; this later became the Ochsenkopf.
-The original name later evolved into the word Vichtel or Fichtel and was eventually used for the entire terrain of present-day Fichtelgebirge.
+The original name later evolved into the word Vichtel or Fichtel and was eventually used for the entire terrain of present-day Fichtel Mountains.
 The first written record of the Viechtlpergs dates to 1508.